-A little-known fact is that the cemetery that surrounds the church are the graves of about two dozen students of the New York Institute.
+A little-known fact is that the cemetery that surrounds the Church of the Intercession are the graves of about two dozen students of the New York Institute.
 A tall monument has the epitaph that reads: "In memory of the deceased pupils of The New York Institution for the Blind".

+Many of the children were interred around 1849 when there was a cholera epidemic that killed thousands.
+The names of many of the children are easily readable but some have been erased by time.
 The last name recorded on the stone is that of Daniel McClintock who died in 1930.
 He entered the school as a pupil in 1863 and served as a teacher of caning from 1872 to 1925.

 The plot was donated to the Institute on January 11, 1849.
 It was located in a section of the cemetery where Broadway runs today.
 The remains of twenty-one bodies in the plot were transferred to its present location in 1869.
 The graves are easily located as they are very near to the side entrance of the church.